 December in My Green Garden

-We had a blast of very hot weather at the end of November after a dry-ish late spring, so the garden was starting to look at bit parched.
-The lawns show it the fastest but they are not given anything but rainfall.
+We had a blast of very hot weather from the middle of November after a very cool start, so the garden was primed and ready to burst with the consistent warmth.
+With this dry spell, the lawns showed it the fastest but they are not given anything but rainfall.
 It’s my vegies that get the precious tank water.
-Water restrictions have also been eased in Melbourne but I think gardeners now know not to wasteful with this precious resource, after many years of drought.
+Although Melbourne doesn't have the type of water restrictions that we had in the past, the cost of water has risen so gardeners now know not to wasteful with this precious resource.

 - Cherries this year are being closely guarded and netted against birds.
-They should be sweetly ready this week to pick.
+They should be sweetly ready early in December.

-- The bramble berries (young berries, boysenberries) and the raspberries are all cropping now.
+- The bramble berries (young berries, boysenberries) and the raspberries are all cropping this month.
 Picking is a prickly proposition but well worth it!

 Still to do:

 - Erect a proper net structure for the other fruit trees as the fruit starts to mature.
-Possums are a-plenty in these parts and they have been stripping the foliage off my apricot trees already.
+Possums are a-plenty in these parts!

-- More beans to go in amongst the sweetcorn and when the white onions are finally mature enough to be pulled out, I will put in the last of the beans that I intend growing.
+- More beans to go in amongst the sweetcorn and the sunflowers and when the shallots are finally mature enough to be pulled out, I will put in the last of the beans that I intend growing.
 Far better to successively sow beans than have them all cropping at the same time.
-But the onions, looking quite mature, still have their tops nice and green, while I need them to brown off before pulling up.
+But the shallots, looking quite mature, still have their tops nice and green, while I need them to brown off before pulling up.
+Beans and onions do not make good companions in the vegie patch, so I need to wait.

 - Trim spring flowering shrubs and make more compost with them, the chook poo from my hens and the bags of coffee grounds that a friendly café owner gives us.